juliariec/juliariec.com/src/pages/blog/easier-question.md

 Ness Labs has [an excellent article](https://nesslabs.com/what-gets-measured-gets-managed) on this issue, which they call **measurement myopia:**

-> The problem is not so much with measurement in general; it’s with blind measurement and the belief that measurement is intrinsically good.
+> The problem is not so much with measurement in general; it's with blind measurement and the belief that measurement is intrinsically good.

 **Measurements are easy.**